Algorithms for the uniqueness of the longest common subsequence: Conclusion and discussion

 The results in this paper are not limited to Scenarios 1--4.
 They can be applied to other bioinformatics situations, or even other fields that need discrete mathematics tools, such as text processing, compiler optimization, data analysis, image analysis \cite{hajiaghayi2019massively}.
 Besides, algorithms in this paper might be able to detect non-syntenic regions \cite{lee2010non}.

-There are some possible future directions: (1) prove Conjectures~\ref{c2},\ref{c3}; (2) extend Proposition~\ref{p3} to find more efficient solutions to Scenario 4; (3) determine whether genes appear in all longest common subsequences in other similar scenarios.
+There are some possible future directions: (1) extend Proposition~\ref{p3} to find more efficient solutions to Scenario 4; (2) determine whether genes appear in all LCSs in other similar scenarios; (3) develop fast algorithms when adopting a stricter definition of transposable genes.